kulthoom12/best-photographer/README.md

 5. Under **Build and deployment**, select the **main** branch.
 6. Click **Save**.

-The **Best Photography** website is hosted on GitHub Pages.
+The **Best Photographer** website is hosted on GitHub Pages.
 You can view the live website by clicking [here](https://kulthoom12.github.io/best-photographer/).

 ### Forking the GitHub Repository